chrisfrank/audite/README.md

-# Audite: instant Change Data Capture for SQLite
+# Audite: instant change feeds for SQLite

 Audite uses SQL triggers to add a transactional change feed to any SQLite database.
-It gives you a totally-ordered history of all changes to your data, without touching your application code or running an extra process.
+It gives you a totally-ordered audit history of all changes to your data, without touching your application code or running an extra process.

 ## Use cases
-- Track what changed when
+- Track who changed what, when
 - Restore previous versions of changed rows
 - Replicate data to external systems by streaming the change feed